lingjunliu/centaur/llm/prompt.md

     main()
 ```

 Only provide the code, skip any other text.
 Do not include verbose comments inside code.
+Do not make any system calls within the code.
+Do not break any dependencies.